miklevin/MikeLev.in/_posts/2023-05-10-ode-to-azrael-and-a-world-completely-changed.md

-There was a superhero, or perhaps an anti-hero, in the Batman comic books when Bane first appeared and broke Batman's back.
-Azrael was the not-so heir-apparent to the mantle of the Bat, which really pissed off Robin (before he was cool) who thought he was a shoe-in to be tapped to cover for his mentor, so he went off to be Nightwing.
+There was a superhero, or perhaps an anti-hero, in the Batman comic books when the venom-throbbing mobster Bane first appeared and broke Batman's back.
+Azrael was the not-so heir-apparent to the mantle of the Bat, which really pissed off Robin (before he was cool) who thought he was a shoe-in to be tapped to cover for his mentor, so he stomped off to be Nightwing.
 But I digress.

 Azrael was a knight of the Order of Saint Dumas, and he was a bit of a zealot.
 His thing was after a night out on the town of Gotham fighting crime in his fancy neo-bat armor, he would return to the batcave and go into a fugue state where he would crank out the exact right high-tech gadgets for the next night's adventure, giving him precisely what he needed so as to not repeat the same mistakes.

 Fugue states are an altered state of consciousness where you're awake, but your subconscious takes over.
 They're a totally real thing.
 The purpose of this journal is to get me into that state.

-So as you might imagine, I loved and related to this story and related to it, because that's exactly how poetry works for me.
+So as you might imagine, I loved and related to this story, because that's exactly how poetry works for me.
 Not like all stuff, but poetry for sure.
 I do not write in verse quite so much as I wake up to find the verse asserting itself.
+In a way, having to go have a place to do my Azrael gadget-making is the origin story of this YAMLchop journaling system.

-This, for example was a little ditty I found in my head this morning after my company's Spring Fling, which was my first time going into the Manhattan office in years, and the first time in my new job role.
-Not sure if I was looking for The Bat Man or what, but since it was sort of superhero related, I thought I'd publish it along with the story of where this stuff comes from.
+This little ditty for example I found needing to be freed from my head and actualized this morning.
+Being superhero related, and my having just been in the Gotham office, uh I mean the Manhattan office, for the first time in years, I thought I'd tell the comic-book backstory of this journaling system and my poetry.

 ## Vocation of the Mythical White Knight